tbarbette/npf/README.md

 to get statistics out of results.

 ## Writing test scripts
-See [tests/README.md](tests/README.md) to read more about test scripts and learn about creating new ones.
+See [the writing tests documentation](https://npf.readthedocs.io/en/latest/tests.html) to read more about test scripts and learn about creating new ones.
 Scripts describe the tests and parameters to re-run them in multiple configuration.
 Test scripts are the heart of NPF.

 ## Repository files
 See [repo/README.md](repo/README.md) to lear how to build repository definition files to let NPF know how to fetch and compile some software